-" Increase access to supplemental nutrition programs among eligible low-income households (Proper Nutrition)
+" Increase access to supplemental nutrition programs among eligible low-income households (Proper Nutrition) Description

 This objective refers to increasing the number of income-eligible individuals who enroll in the Supplemental Nutrition Assistance Program.
-This aligns with our goal of improving access to nutrition (meeting food/nutritional needs) and alleviating hunger among low-income households.
+This aligns with our goal of improving access to nutrition (meeting food/nutritional needs) and alleviating hunger among low-income households

-- Conduct outreach to the eligible population by partnering with the Federation of Virginia Food Banks; expand community-based outreach workers. - Publicize training opportunities leading to employment to SNAP participants; develop partnerships with service organizations. - Perform timely review of SNAP applications; conduct training on best practices for Benefits workers.
+- · Conduct community-based outreach to the eligible population through partnerships with state and local organizations. - Publicize training opportunities leading to employment for SNAP-ET participants; develop partnerships with service organizations for employment training and placement. - Perform timely eligibility determination of SNAP applications; conduct training on best practices for Benefits workers to reduce errors.

-Percentage of the eligible population enrolled in the Supplemental Nutrition Assistance Program (SNAP)(SNAP Participation Rate)
+• Percentage of the eligible population enrolled in the Supplemental Nutrition Assistance Program (SNAP)(SNAP Participation Rate)

-· Increase access to quality early care and education for children in low-income households high poverty communities and expand access to quality early education for all).
+· Increase access to quality early care and education for children in low-income households

 This goal refers to increasing access to higher quality early education for children in low-income households who apply for child care subsidies.
-This goal aligns with the Enterprise Strategic Priority on "Achievement Gap" (Improve educational success in struggling schools in
+This goal aligns with the Enterprise Strategic Priority on "Achievement Gap" (Improve educational success in struggling schools in high poverty communities and expand access to quality early education for all).